Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Marrakech in three days: tours, monuments and visits not to miss a thing

-Day 1: from Jamaa el Fna square to the medina of Marrakech
+Day 1: from the Jamaa el Fna square to the medina of Marrakech

 Explore the Medina

-When you are walking through these streets you can get a little overwhelmed by the large number of people in them and how easy it is to lose your sense of direction.
+When you're walking through these streets you can get a little overwhelmed by the large number of people in them and how easy it is to lose your sense of direction.
+For this reason, hiring a tour of the Medina of Marrakech can be a great option to go with an expert guide who will facilitate the walk.

-Fortunately, the medina of Marrakech has a few places to relax.
-Among them is the so-called Secret Garden, an elegant palace in the center of the old city.
+Fortunately, the medina of Marrakech has some places where you can relax.
+Among them is the so-called Secret Garden, an elegant palace located in the center of the old city.
 Don't hesitate to stop here to take a breather while sipping some mint tea in the cafeteria.

 Those who know the Alhambra in Granada will find some similarities with this old school, especially in its courtyard decorated with a fountain in its center.
-It is also interesting to note the tiles on the walls, which give the whole a beauty.
+It is also interesting to look at the tiles on the walls, which give the whole a beauty.

 Stroll and shop in the souk

-Actually, you could say that there are several different souks, as it is clear that there are several areas depending on the type of product being sold.
-Thus, you will find some streets in which fabrics predominate, others in which tin products are more frequent and others in which food is offered.
+Actually, you could say that there are several different souks, as you can clearly see that there are several zones depending on the type of product being sold:

 First visit to Jamaa el Fna

-Of course, on this first day you can not miss the most iconic place of the city: the Jamaa el Fna square.
+Of course, on this first day you can not miss the most iconic place in the city: the Jamaa el Fna square.

 In this first visit you will see that this square represents the whole spirit of the city.
 Here you will see from natural fruit juice stalls to storytellers, without forgetting the jugglers or snake charmers.